lkw303/MOMO-Webpage/README.md

 The code for the Arduino Unos can be found in my ROS Neopixel Matrix repository.

-Fr the intructions below are using the running the turtlebot simulation in gazebo as its packages can be readily cloned and used but the web page can be subscribed to anyrobot's camera, command velocity and pose.
+For the intructions below are using the running the turtlebot simulation in gazebo as its packages can be readily cloned and used but the web page can be subscribed to anyrobot's camera, command velocity and pose.

 ## Instructions
 ```